OpenInverterGateway/OpenInverterGateway/README.md

 This arduino sketch will replace the original firmware of the Growatt ShineWiFi stick.

-This is the fork by BeoQ, to test local improvments it is based on the work from Otti: https://github.com/otti/Growatt_ShineWiFi-S His original README is here: README_otti.md
-Otti's work was based on Jethro Kairys work on the Modbus interface https://github.com/jkairys/growatt-esp8266
+This project is based on Jethro Kairys work on the Modbus interface https://github.com/jkairys/growatt-esp8266